 Bachelor’s degree in website design: Some students decide to get a specific degree in website design, which has a more narrow focus on design skills and layout principles that are all taught in concert with the technical programs that website designers use, like the Adobe programs mentioned earlier.

-Google UX Design Professional Certificate: Learn from industry leaders at Google in this series of courses that cover foundational UX concepts.
-Build job-ready skills like wireframing, prototyping, and user research as you complete projects for your design portfolio.
+Microsoft UX Design Professional Certificate: Learn from industry leaders at Microsoft in this series of courses that cover foundational UX concepts.
+Build job-ready skills like wireframing, prototyping, user research, and accessibility as you complete projects for your design portfolio.

 UI/UX Design Specialization: This series of courses from the California Institute of the Arts offers practical, skill-based instruction to help students understand the UI/UX development process, website architecture, site maps, wireframing, and best practices to create a delightful online experience for the end user.